polkachu/substrate-validator/README.md

 # Substrate-based Validator Node Ansible Setup

 This repo is to set up a variety of Substrate-based validator nodes.
-Currently, this script supports:
+Currently, this script only supports Polkadex mainnet.

-1. Polkadex (mainnet)

 ## TL/DR